hyliss34/Sudoku_solver/Readme.md

 ```
 python Solve.py 'file.png' outputfilename
 ```
-For more infos you can type
+For more infos you can typee

 ```
 python Solve.py --help